I recently received an email from a reader telling me that there was a problem.

 A new hope

-Provided you are running a Raspberry Pi 4 with the OS bullseye or even the very recent bookworm, you can use the following Terminal command to turn your connected HDMI monitor (the left output of the two) off:
+Provided you are running a Raspberry Pi 2/3/4/5 with the OS Bookworm, you can use the following Terminal command to turn your connected HDMI monitor (the left output of the two) off:

 Here is what the Python script for turning the monitor off would look like: